tildearrow/furnace/doc/3-pattern/effects.md

 - `F1xx`: **Single tick pitch slide up.**
 - `F2xx`: **Single tick pitch slide down.**

-- `03xx`: **Portamento.** slides the current note's pitch to the specified note.  `x` is the slide speed.
+- `03xx`: **Portamento.** slides the currently playing note's pitch toward the new note. `x` is the slide speed.
-  - A note _must_ be present for this effect to work.
+  - a note _must_ be present with this effect for it to work.
+  - the effect stops automatically when it reaches the new note.
 - `E1xy`: **Note slide up.** `x` is the speed, while `y` is how many semitones to slide up.
 - `E2xy`: **Note slide down.** `x` is the speed, while `y` is how many semitones to slide down.

-- `EAxx`: **Toggle legato.** while on, notes instantly change the pitch of the currrently playing sound instead of starting it over.
+- `EAxx`: **Toggle legato.** while on, new notes instantly change the pitch of the currently playing sound instead of starting it over.
 - `00xy`: **Arpeggio.** after using this effect the channel will rapidly switch between semitone values of `note`, `note + x` and `note + y`.
 - `E0xx`: **Set arpeggio speed.** this sets the number of ticks between arpeggio values. default is 1.